While FreeBSD offers different functions to work with sockets, we only need four to “open” a socket. And in some cases we only need two.

 Meanwhile, the child process continues working in the

 background.
-It calls listen
+It calls listen and sets

-.
+its backlog to 4.
 It does not need a

 large value here because daytime is